“Neither white, nor black magic are what popular superstition understands by the terms.”

 There is another area in which many people today are unwittingly running headlong into the abyss of black magic and that is the realm of sexual tantric practices.

-Since tantra, like other forms of black magic, has been cleverly whitewashed by its leading proponents, many naïve Westerners have developed the idea that sexual tantra is an integral part of ancient Eastern religions such as Hinduism.
-They are thus often surprised to learn that it is viewed with distaste and even disgust by the vast majority of Hindus and that it is not in any way representative of that noble religion.
+Since tantra, like other forms of black magic, has been cleverly whitewashed by its leading proponents, many naïve Westerners have developed the idea that sexual tantra is a central, integral, and fundamental part of ancient Eastern religions such as Hinduism.
+They are thus often surprised to learn that sexual tantra is viewed with distaste and even disgust by the vast majority of Hindus and that it is not in any way representative of that noble religion.

-The average New Ager, for example, who claims interest in tantra, would no doubt recoil in horror if he or she were to know or be exposed to what certain of the tantric practices actually are.
-The extreme disregard afford to tantrism by Hinduism as a whole is also represented in the fact that it is nowhere to be found in the list of the six darshanas, or six branches of Hindu philosophy.
+The average New Ager, for example, who claims interest in tantra, would no doubt recoil in horror if he or she were to know or be exposed to what certain of the tantric practices in Hinduism and Tibetan Buddhism actually are.

 True Eastern Esotericism maintains that all the contents of the reproductive system have a direct spiritual connection with their cosmic antetypes and are therefore potent objects in black magic here on the physical plane and thus are considered unclean.

-Again, there is nothing inherently wrong with two people seeking sexual union but when it is performed with the attempt and aim of utilising the sexual forces and/or fluids for “spiritual” purposes it becomes black magic pure and simple.
+Again, there is nothing inherently wrong with two people seeking sexual union but when it is performed with the attempt and aim of utilising the sexual forces and/or fluids for “spiritual” purposes – whether called sexual tantra, sexual magic, sexual alchemy, or whatever else – it becomes black magic pure and simple.

 Now the reader who has come to the end of this article may have formed the opinion that we are just being a “spiritual spoilsport.”
 This is not the case however.
 The article has been written out of genuine and heartfelt concern for humanity.
 Since the roots of desire, personal ambition, selfishness, and sensuality run deep, it would be unrealistic to expect many people to actually heed or even to just consider the things that have been said here.
 But if even only one soul is saved from unwitting black magic after reading, we will be satisfied that our efforts have been worthwhile.